 Anonymised and aggregated data from Mobile Network Operators (MNOs) is a key data source for understanding the mobility patterns of populations, and improving decision-making and scenario planning during the COVID-19 epidemic.
 This data can be analysed in near real-time and provide an overview of mobility patterns across all of Ghana.
 Flowminder is working with Ghana Statistical Service (GSS) to produce mobility indicators from data provided by Vodafone Ghana, whilst fully preserving the privacy of Vodafone Ghana’s subscribers.
 These indicators can be used by the government and public health experts to inform response efforts.

 On this page, you will find regular update on mobility insights across the country.
-To access each report, please click on the relevant "Download PDF" button.
+To access each report, please click on the relevant "Download PDF" link.

 In adddition, GSS has produced a COVID-19 Monitoring Dashboard which you can access below

 These reports are made possible through the Data For Good Partnership between the Ghana Statistical Service, Flowminder Foundation and Vodafone Ghana, and funded by the Vodafone Foundation and the William and Flora Hewlett Foundation.

 In this third report we explore whether there has been any protracted effect on travel patterns in the 12 months since COVID-19 arrived in Ghana.
 The graphs presented in this report focus on the time period between 1st September 2019 and 8th February 2021.
 In the first sections we look how Vodafone Ghana subscribers move within and between regions and see that after an initial decline in mobility following the local lockdowns, most regions have recovered to pre-pandemic mobility levels.
 In the third section we look at presence of subscribers within each region.

 Our interactive map shows the decline in mobility between regions during and after the lockdown as compared to the first week of February. view the map here